 She also told the boys about how Emily Carr used to make paint out of monkey poo, which ended up being my 5-year-old’s favorite part of the entire trip!

-We went on the 4 p.m. tour, which I highly recommend.
+We went on the 4 p.m. tour, which is strongly recommended.
 It’s right at dusk, so you’ll be able to see the sites for the first half of the tour, and then you’ll be wowed by the Christmas lights at the legislative building and on the boats for the last part of the tour.

-Find out how to reserve horse-drawn carriage rides in Victoria, BC.
+Find out how to reserve holiday activities like the horse-drawn carriage rides in Victoria, BC.

 TRUCK PARADE